-Mr Morritt regularly undertakes mole removal for cosmetic purposes.
+Mr Morritt regularly removes moles in Sheffield for cosmetic purposes.
 Moles are also removed when there is concern about skin cancer.
 Mr Morritt uses plastic surgery techniques to minimise scarring from cosmetic mole removal.
-He also places scars in areas where they will be less conspicuous.
-Scarless wound healing is not yet achievable (it is possible in the foetus ie. when babies are in the womb).
-Having said that the vast majority of wounds following cosmetic mole removal heal very well and in some patients may be very difficult to see once mature.
+He also places scars in areas where they will be less visible.
+Scarless wound healing is not yet achievable in humans (it is possible in the foetus ie. when babies are in the womb).
+Having said that, the vast majority of scars following cosmetic mole removal heal well and in some patients may be difficult to see once mature.
 Cosmetic mole removal surgery costs from £690.

 Mole removal – Procedures

 Mole removal is a relatively quick procedure that is performed under local anaesthetic as a day case procedure (you do not need to stay overnight in hospital).
 Moles are removed using ‘shave excision’, ‘punch biopsy’ or ‘excision biopsy’.

 The mole is shaved down slightly into the skin to remove it’s roots.
-A dressing is placed on the shaved area after the surgery to encourage the wound to form a scab.
+A dressing is placed on the shaved area after the mole removal surgery to encourage the wound to form a scab.
 The wound then heals and the scab ultimately falls off.
 Different people heal at different speeds (young people tend to heal more quickly than the elderly).
 For moles with shallow roots, full healing may occur within 5-7 days.
 Moles with deeper roots may take slightly longer to heal.
 Scars tend to be very difficult to see once fully mature but it is sometimes possible to see a slight dent or a different skin colour where the mole was removed from.
-As the full thickness of the skin is not removed with shave excision, the chance of the mole growing back following the surgery is slightly greater than with punch or excision biopsy.
+As the full thickness of the skin is not removed with shave excision, the chance of the mole growing back following the surgery is slightly greater than with punch or excision biopsy mole removal.

 Mole analysis after surgery (histopathology)

 As the vast majority of moles removed for cosmetic purposes are benign and this is apparent from their appearance we do not routinely send the moles off for histological analysis after they are removed.
 Moles can of course be sent off for analysis if patients desire (this usually incurs an additional fee).
-In the event that there is any concern regarding the appearance of a mole or if a patient has a personal or family history of skin cancer, Mr Morritt may recommend that the mole is sent off for histopathological analysis.
+In the event that there is any concern regarding the appearance of a mole or if a patient has a personal or family history of skin cancer, Mr Morritt may recommend that the mole is sent off for histological analysis after mole removal.

 Risks of mole removal surgery

-Poor scarring – the vast majority of wounds heal with thin, pale, flat scars.
+Poor scarring – the vast majority of wounds from mole removal heal with thin, pale, flat scars.
 Rarely scars can become raised, red and painful.
 Wounds that take longer than normal to heal may heal with a slightly different skin tone to the normal surrounding skin.
 Patients with darker skin can also sometimes get darker pigmentation around the scar (this is called post inflammatory hyperpigmentation).

 Numbness – this can occur around any surgical scar but is usually limited to the area immediately around the scar.

-Contour defect – there can sometimes be a visible slight indentation following shave excision.
+Contour defect – there can sometimes be a visible slight indentation following shave excision removal of a mole.